Geography

 Students can choose to pick Geography as their GCSE humanities subject.
 There has never been a better or more important time to study Geography with growing interest in issues such as climate change, migration, environmental degradation and social cohesion.
 The course will give students a chance to get to grips with some of the big questions which affect our world, and to understand the social, economic and physical forces and processes which shape and change it.
 The Geography Department teaches the AQA Geography syllabus, which prepares students using both a traditional approach as well as examining contemporary issues.

 The course is a good mix of topics such as urban issues, world development, extreme environments, rivers and hazards – to name but a few!
-It is very practical, with opportunities to learn and develop new skills such as modern computer based mapping (GIS), maps skills, interesting photographs, fieldworks skills, presenting, role play and debating techniques.
+It is very practical, with opportunities to learn and develop new skills such as modern computer-based mapping (GIS), maps skills, interesting photographs, fieldworks skills, presenting, role play and debating techniques.
 Students will be able to improve their literacy through report writing and written work, and make practical use of their numeracy skills when interpreting data and constructing graphs.
 Throughout KS4 students will undertake multiple field trips to put their studies into practice, enhancing their understanding of topics and developing their practical skills.

 Year 10 students will continue to develop their studies of UK Rivers, and explore the changing economic world, the living world (ecosystems, rainforests and desserts), UK physical landscapes focusing on coasts.